With a backup to the backup, insulin makers say they're primed for Brexit

 That poses a real risk for the pharmaceutical industry which imports 37 million packs of drugs from Europe a month.
 According to the government, three-quarters come via that route.

-While Britain’s GSK and AstraZeneca are world leaders in respiratory and cardiovascular treatments, Britain’s insulin is imported.
+While Britain’s GSK (GSK.L) and AstraZeneca (AZN.L) are world leaders in respiratory and cardiovascular treatments, Britain’s insulin is imported.

 “In the case of pharmaceuticals, you can’t just throw things onto a boat or a lorry, you have to test and validate these routes into the country,” Fry told Reuters in his office to the west of London, adding they had backups to their backup plans.